KalindiFonda/shopping-list/README.md

 #### Potential issues

-Had some problems with the datastore indexes, that got solved by running the datastore emulator: https://cloud.google.com/datastore/docs/tools/datastore-emulator
+Had some problems with the datastore indexes that were solved by running the datastore emulator: https://cloud.google.com/datastore/docs/tools/datastore-emulator

 A lot of `pip3 install module_is_missing` along the way.

 ### Done
-- [x] User can sign in with Google account
+- [x] User can sign in with Google account.
-- [x] lists persists across sign ins
+- [x] Lists persist across sign ins.
-- [x] add item
+- [x] Add item to list.
-- [x] delete item
+- [x] Delete item from list.
-- [x] delete all
+- [x] Delete all.
-- [x] some comments, code clean up
+- [x] Some comments, code clean up.
-- [x] mini styling
+- [x] Mini styling.
-- [x] README 💪
+- [x] README 💪.

 ### Wishlist

 Code:
-- [ ] consolidate fetch items
+- [ ] Consolidate fetch items.
-- [ ] input validation solution (so that <> don't mess up the delete call)
+- [ ] Input validation solution (so that <> don't mess up the delete call).
-- [ ] code currently verifies the token on each page load.
+- [ ] Code currently verifies the token on each page load.
 [Cache results in an encrypted session store](http://flask.pocoo.org/docs/1.0/quickstart/#sessions).
-- [ ] code modularity and structure
+- [ ] Code modularity and structure.
-- [ ] more readme
+- [ ] More readme.

 Usability:
-- [ ] user can add lists without being signed in, but needs to sign in to save.
+- [ ] User can add lists without being signed in, but needs to sign in to save.
-- [ ] add info to db + page without refreshing the page
+- [ ] Add info to db + page without refreshing the page.
-- [ ] "Expired token" message sometimes pops up
+- [ ] "Expired token" message sometimes pops up.

 Features:
-- [ ] make shopping lists (i.e. favourite, add usual purchases with one click)
+- [ ] Make shopping lists (i.e. favourite, add usual purchases with one click)
-- [ ] quantities
+- [ ] Add quantities.

 Style:
-- [ ] phone view, put user info on bottom
+- [ ] Phone view, put user info on bottom.
-- [ ] make a little pretty
+- [ ] Make a little pretty.